edisonxiang/perf/docs/proposals/perf.md

 KubeEdge Performance Test setup is similar with K8S KubeMark setup, where they simulate numbers of hollow-nodes in pods and deploy on K8S Cluster.
 In KubeEdge we also do the similar kind of simulation for creating KubeEdge Edge Nodes in pods and deploy the pods through deployment.
-Our Pod takes up resources as below:
+Our pod takes up resources as below:
 - 1 pod : 0.10 vCPU & 250MB RAM

 With KubeEdge pod deployment we can accomodate 10 pods/1vCPU approximately.